Asisiov/swift-tokenizers/README.md

 ## Migration from Swift Transformers

 This library focuses solely on tokenization.
-For downloading models from the Hugging Face Hub, use [Swift Hugging Face](https://github.com/huggingface/swift-huggingface).
+The separate [Swift HF API](https://github.com/DePasqualeOrg/swift-hf-api) is an optimized client for the Hugging Face Hub API.

 ### Package dependency